dismuskiplimo/panaqia/README.md

   4. Push to the Branch (`git push -u origin feature/newFeature`)
   5. Open a Pull Request

+## Configuration File

+The `.env` file located in the root directory contains all the necessary configurations necessary for the application to run

 ## Authors

 👤 *Dismus Ng'eno*